 In our example John Doe was filling out a tax return, and this is one of the most common false documents, offenses under these sections are not limited to only tax returns.

-How Does the Government Prove Fraud and False Statement?
+How Does the Government Prove Fraud & False Statement?

 In order to successfully prove a crime of fraud and false statement, the Government must prove each of an essential set of facts, called elements, beyond a reasonable doubt.
 See supra.
 How are Charges Selected?
 United States v.
 Marashi, 913 F.2d 724, 735-36 (9th Cir.
 1990); United States v.
 Williams, 875 F.2d 846, 849 (11th Cir.
 1989).
 If the Government fails to prove any one of these elements, the defendant should not be found guilty.

-The elements of fraud or false statement under section 7206(1) are:
+The elements of tax fraud or false statement under section 7206(1) are:

-- The making and singing of a false IRS document which states that the document is being signed under the “penalties of perjury”;
+- The making and signing of a false IRS document which states that the document is being signed under the “penalties of perjury”;

 - The document was false as to a material matter;